tigga36/os-fun/README.md

 August: Boot into 32-bit protected mode, load a toy kernel system to ensure successful kernel-loading
 => COMPLETED

-Mid-September: Fill out kernel to create a bare-bone but functioning file system and driver
+Mid-September: Fill out kernel to create a bare-bone but functioning file system and driver.
+This is bound to be a bite far larger than I can chew, so I am willing to extend the deadline to the full extent of September.
+This goal is split into the following chunks:

+- Build a cross-compiler for kernel development
+- Build a display driver
+- Build a interrupt handler
+- Build a Keyboard driver
+- Build a HD driver
+- Build a File System

+Post October: Lay out final goals for my definition of a 'functioning OS'.
+Set a realistic goal to get my OS to become, taking into consideration what I would learn along the way and the work/time needed to be allocated.

 Beyond: Beyond this point, I am planning on extending various features to the OS, such as memory protection.
 While up to the extent of the textbook I'm reading will be a short-term project to familiarize myself with basic OS concepts and the necessary engineering, the hope is that beyond that point this project can develop into a long-term sandbox where I can use as a foundation for future OS-related security projects.